particle1331/M1-tensorflow-benchmark/README.md

     pd.DataFrame(results).to_csv(f'results_{YOUR_ENV_NAME}.csv', index=True)
     ```
 2. Download the resulting CSV file and save it in the root directory alongside the other `results_*.csv` files.
 3. Run `plot_results.py`.
-See `results.png`.
+Open `results.png`.
 Another line graph of your results should be added to the above plot. 🥳

 <br>